 An architectural historian and writer with twenty years’ experience in the arts and heritage sectors.
 She has worked for Sotheby’s and written for Country Life.
 Her research at various historic sites has unearthed evidence which has transformed their understanding and interpretation.

 An Associate and Heritage Consultant at Purcell.
 Projects include work for the Commonwealth War Graves Commission in north-east India and a Heritage Strategy for South Georgia.
 Her academic work explored the history of monument conservation and the re-presentation of museums in India.

-An architectural historian and has worked as a building conservation officer in Cape Town and London.
-She wrote her thesis on the domestic work of Sir Herbert Baker, and helped to write and illustrate the definitive work on Victorian architecture in South Africa.
+An architectural historian who has over 30 years experience in the heritage sector and as a building conservation officer in London and Cape Town.
+She wrote her thesis on the domestic work of Sir Herbert Baker, which was inspired by her mother's work as an artist and architectural historian in South Africa.